ClockWorksProduction/CWPs-OpenSource-BASHstyle-Terminal-emulator/README.md

 ✅ You may distribute applications that link to this library under any license you choose.

 ⚠️ If you modify this library itself and distribute your changes, you must publish them under the LGPLv3 as well.

-This ensures the core library remains open source, while still allowing broad use and integration in proprietary or open projects.

 See the [LICENSE](LICENSE) file for the full license text.